Table of Contents

 Similar to bundling internet and TV, signing a contract comes with special pricing because providers see you as a committed customer.
 On the other hand, month-to-month service is great for families on a budget or those who move often.
 Without a contract, you can cancel your service without worrying about a termination fee.

-DSL and cable internet are typically cheaper connections as they run on pre-existing infrastructures and don’t provide as much bandwidth or home coverage as fiber internet.
+DSL internet and cable internet are typically cheaper connections as they run on pre-existing infrastructures and don’t provide as much bandwidth or home coverage as fiber internet.
 The exception to the rule is satellite.
 Satellite internet prices vary greatly due to the extra equipment and installation support needed.
 Fixed wireless internet rivals that of DSL, though less common nowadays.
-And 5G is a newer technology that’s available in select areas of the US.

 There are many additional ways to save on internet service without downgrading your plan to include slower speeds.
 Here are a few things that may save you money: